georgia-tech-db/buzzdb-docs/docs/part1/lab3.rst

 5. **Is it mandatory to use binary search?**

    - Yes, it is mandatory to use binary search.
+   - You can also use std::lower_bound, which returns a pair
+      - index: the position in keys[] where the given key should go.
+      - found (bool): true if the key already exists at that index; false if it’s a new key.